gandlafbtc/proxnut/readme.md

 # Proxnut: a cashu proxy that asks for nuts to get right of passage

+⚠️This is a work in progress.
+Please do not use in production.
+Only test with small amounts.⚠️

 ![logo](docs/PROXNUT_avatar.png)

-`Protect or monetize web resources with a Cashu ecash proxy.
-This is a work in progress.`
+`Protect or monetize web resources with a Cashu ecash proxy.`

 ---